sarthak-analyst28/Customer-Financial-Performance-and-Strategic-Segmentation-Model/README.md

 - Some look “big” but silently destroy margins
 - Some are profitable but risky

--Leadership needs clear visibility on:
+- Leadership needs clear visibility on:
 - Which customers truly create financial value?
 - Which customers dilute profitability?
 - Where is economic risk concentrated?